Frequently Asked Questions

 The Inquiry will be commissioning its own research into the impacts of the pandemic and will also be seeking experts who will produce reports for consideration in the Inquiry’s hearings.

-People can share their experience of the pandemic with the Inquiry through the Inquiry’s listening exercise, further details, as well as how to take part can be found at Every Story Matters.
+People can share their experience of the pandemic with the Inquiry through the Inquiry’s listening exercise.
+Further details and how to take part can be found at Every Story Matters.

 Structure of the Inquiry